twitter-archive/kestrel/README.md

 - `max_age` (0 = off)

-  Expiration time (in seconds) for items on this queue.
+  Expiration time (in milliseconds) for items on this queue.
 Any item that has been sitting on the queue longer than this amount will be discarded.
   Clients may also attach an expiration time when adding items to a queue, but if the expiration time is longer than `max_age`, `max_age` will be used instead.